NikitaVasechkin/models/README.md

 Original idea was to create a model that classifies photos based on the ammount of likes they get if posted to *Subscriber of the day* category on vk page *vk.com/iate_atomohod*

-The dataset was formed based on data collected from the forementioned *webpage* Whole dataset consists of 2666 pictures (train/test - 2132/534) with people in it, all with various dimensions and different kinds of noise.
+The dataset was formed based on data collected from the forementioned *webpage*.
+Whole dataset consists of 2666 pictures (train/test - 2132/534) with people in it, all with various dimensions and different kinds of noise.

 Primarily training was done from scratch yielding **65%** accuracy at most.